 \section{Quantum advantage and robust certification of instruments}

-In this section, we analyze the one sender, two receiver communication game in the presence of restricted collaboration between the receivers.
-We show explicitly that in quantum settings, an interesting non-trivial trade-off between the figure of merit of the two receivers arises, which leads to robust certification of quantum instruments.
+In this section, we analyze quantum strategy of the one-sender, two receiver new communication game.
+We show explicitly that in quantum settings, an interesting non-trivial trade-off between the first and the second payoff function, which leads to robust certification of quantum instruments along with SDI certification of states and measurements.
 We consider the minimal scenario here, i.e., a two-bit message compressed into one bit, and generalize it to higher dimensions in the next section.